MiDPN/public-documentation/docs/preparing-for-content-ingest.md

 consistently.

 ### File Naming Guidance
-1. Do not use spaces, because they are not recognized by some software.
+1. Do not use spaces, because they are not recognized by the LOCKSS software.
 Instead use underscores (file_name), no separation (filename), or camel case (FileName).
 2. Do not use special characters: ~ ! @ # $ % ^ & * ( ) ` ; < > ? , [ ] { } ‘ “.
 Including any special characters in your file name disrupts DART’s data packaging and will cause issues on the MDPN staging server which might mean your collection can’t be harvested into LOCKSS.
 3. A good format for dates is YYYYMMDD (or YYMMDD).
 This makes sure all your files stay in chronological order.
 4. Don’t make file names too long; longer names are more difficult to read in a directory system and can invite reading errors.
 Limit file names to 25 characters or less if possible.